As an Amazon Associate we earn from qualifying purchases.

 The Challenge with Carnitas

 Time is the biggest challenge with carnitas.
 It is a labor of love, and like the American pot roast or french coq au vin, it is not a quick meal.
-To combat this we’re going to do two things with this pork carnitas recipe:
+To combat this I’m going to do two things with this pork carnitas recipe:

 - Second, make a lot of carnitas at once.
 This doesn’t really change the cooking time, and it gives you so much more fruit for your labor.
 There is also the reality that you can’t really buy pork shoulder in small pieces, so you should cook the entire piece at once.